 Day 5: Explore Australia’s only biodiversity hotspot

-Margaret River is known (and loved) for its wine, its waves and its whales, but don’t overlook that other ‘w’.
-Wildflowers push through the forest floor, shooting tiny stars of colour through the green; they festoon the tops of coastal shrubs that move in the maritime breeze and cluster in the branches of tall native trees, showering down fine petals like a fine, sweet-smelling snow.
+Margaret River is known (and loved) for its wine, its waves and its whales, but don’t overlook its other impressive offerings.
+Wildflowers push through the forest floor, shooting tiny stars of colour through the green; they decorate the tops of coastal shrubs that move in the maritime breeze and cluster in the branches of tall native trees, showering down fine petals like a fine, sweet-smelling snow.
 Take yourself on an easy walk of the Cape to Cape Track's northern end – you can choose short sections, and the stretch between Cape Naturaliste Lighthouse and Smiths Beach is rife with wildflowers – or join a fun and informative guided walking tour or an award-winning 4WD tour that includes a wine tasting, and learn more than you ever imagined about Western Australia’s extreme biodiversity.
-Fun fact: 70 per cent of WA’s flowering natives are found nowhere else in the word.
+Fun fact: 70 per cent of the state's flowering natives are found nowhere else in the word.

 Day 7: Walk on air beside 400-year-old beauties

-The wilderness hotspot of Walpole is a three hour drive from Margaret River, passing through tall tree forests all the way.
+The wilderness hotspot of Walpole is a three-hour drive from Margaret River, passing through tall tree forests all the way.
 Stop at the former milling town of Pemberton for lunch and visit the towering Diamond Tree on the town’s outskirts on your way south – climb up to the fire lookout cabin at the top if you’re brave.
 Your key destination for today: the oft-Instagrammed Valley of the Giants, where the huge, red tingle trees cluster with wildflowers at their toes.
-The largest measure 22 metres (70 feet) around the trunk – did we say huge?
-And they reach 40 metres (130 feet) into the sky, living for some 400 years.
-Unless you’re afraid of heights, definitely go on the Tree Top Walk, a suspended, see-through walkway leading you through the forest canopy for 600 metres (2000 feet), and moving in unison with the branches.
+The largest measure 22 metres (70 feet) around the trunk, and they reach 40 metres (130 feet) into the sky, living for some 400 years.
+Unless you’re afraid of heights, go on the Tree Top Walk, a suspended, see-through walkway leading you through the forest canopy for 600 metres (2,000 feet), and moving in unison with the branches.
 It’s like walking on air.
 Afterwards, reward yourself with a pause at Singlefile Wines (try the signature chardonnay), near the pretty coastal town of Denmark.

 Day 8: Step off the edge of a cliff

-The Bibbulmun Track stretches for nearly 1000 kilometres (600 miles) from Perth, and its tail end links Denmark with the neighbouring bayside city of Albany.
+The Bibbulmun Track stretches for nearly 1,000 kilometres (600 miles) from Perth, and its tail end links Denmark with the neighbouring bayside city of Albany.
 In the morning, pick any short section and within minutes of stepping into the bush you’ll be seeing those familiar twinkles of colour.
 The wildflowers here are small and shy, but worth seeking out.
 Get up close and focus on the fine details – Mother Nature’s artwork makes for excellent macro photography.
-There are some 8000 wildflower species in this area; see how many you can find before following the bitumen eastward to Stirling Range National Park near Albany.
+There are some 8,000 wildflower species in this area; see how many you can find before following the trail eastward to Stirling Range National Park near Albany.
 Rare orchids love this area, as do some 1,500 other species of native plants, all fringing numerous walking trails.
-Afterwards, drive to Torndirrup National Park and get your hair blown back at The Gap, where a viewing platform juts out over a clifftop, granting a oft-Instagrammed, pulse-quickening view of the raging ocean below.

 Day 9: Marvel at a bright pink lake